Letters and Epistolary Culture in China

 Workshop at the University of Colorado at Boulder, August 17 & 18, 2012

 The workshop was the first meeting of a group of scholars with different backgrounds in Chinese studies who share a profound interest in Chinese letter writing culture.
 Although epistolary communication, literature, and culture have been crucial elements of Chinese social life for more than two thousand years, they have so far not received the scholarly attention they deserve.
 At the workshop, twenty scholars from PhD candidates to senior professors working in fields as diverse as literature, history, archaeology, and art history, and ranging from ca. 200 BC to the 20th century presented and discussed their research in order to arrive at a deeper understanding of the Chinese culture of written communication.
 The topics examined include material aspects, textual features, literary characteristics, historical implications, and the general importance of letters for Chinese society as well as methodological questions regarding the study of this field.
 While the project focuses on personal letters, it also touches upon other types of written communication of a semi-personal or official character.

-Based on the conference papers and on contributions by several other scholars I am going to edit a Handbook of Chinese Letter Writing, to be published with Brill in Leiden as part of the series Handbook of Oriental Studies.
+Based on the conference papers and on contributions by several other scholars I am going to edit a History of Chinese Epistolary Culture, to be published with Brill in Leiden as part of the series Handbuch der Orientalistik.
 The volume will collect about two dozen research articles dedicated to various aspects of Chinese epistolary culture.

 I would like to thank the Chiang Ching-kuo Foundation for International Scholarly Exchange for their generous support of the workshop.
 I am also grateful for additional funding received from the University of Colorado at Boulder, in particular the Center for Asian Studies, the Department of Asian Languages and Civilizations, the Graduate Committee on the Arts and Humanities, and the Dean's Fund for Excellence.